0yzh/boilerplate/README.md

 ```shell
 npm run dev
 ```
-This puts the terminal into a 'watch' state, preventing additional terminal commands.
+**Note:** This puts the terminal into a 'watch' state, preventing additional terminal commands.
 Use Control + C to exit this mode.

 ## Development